-There’s something so fresh and lovely about filling your house with flowers, with their various scent and colour.
+There’s something so refreshing and vibrant about filling your house with flowers, with their various scent and colour.
 And what better way to do so than with your own cut flower arrangements.
 The process of growing flowers can be relatively cheap.
 It is also good for pollinating wildlife and lifts the spirits.
 Additionally, growing your own cut flowers has a lower carbon footprint than buying flowers grown and shipped from around the world.
 But where to start?

-Readers of this blog will be familiar with my January Garden To Do List in which I recommended you start putting in your orders for seed now so that you are ready to sow in March.
+Regular readers will be familiar with my January Garden To Do List in which I recommended you start putting in your orders for seed now so that you are ready to sow in March.
 Why not add some additional seed to your order and try your hand at flower arranging this year with my advice below.

 Creating a space for your flowers

 Get to know the light and moisture demands of your plants

 The vendor/seed pack will have that information, so make sure you check it out.
 If you plant sun loving plants in a spot in part or total shade, the plants will bend towards the light and you will end up with oddly shaped stems or flowers which in the vast majority of cases are no good for arrangements.
 Equally shade loving plants will quickly become sun damaged and burnt to a crisp if grown in full sun.

 The eventual height of your plant is an important consideration too

 This information will be on the packet also.
 Taller plants placed in front of shorter ones will starve the shorter plants of light.
 Plants that reach flowering maturity earlier in the year will generally be shorter and vice-versa later flowering plants tend to be taller.

 Growing in your potager